DanielYyork/polymer_simulator/README.md

 <img width="510" alt="jupyter_tut" src="https://github.com/DanielYyork/polymer_simulator/assets/93723782/9718b875-aeb0-421b-a134-87e945d9b585">

-   No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into the browser, this will launch jupyter notebook (fingers crossed!)
+   No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch jupyter notebook (fingers crossed!)

    From there we can naviagate to the jupyter notebook folder and launch notebooks from there.